decacis/godot_oculus_platform/docs/functions/asset-files.md

 //// admonition | assetfile_download_by_id(asset_id : `String`)
     type: abstract

 Sends a request to download an asset file with the given ID.
+The download may take a few seconds to begin.

 **Returns:** A `GDOculusPlatformPromise` that will contain an `Dictionary` with information about the request.
 The promise will error if the request couldn't be fulfilled.